sagojez/sagojez/content/posts/polymorphism-in-plain-english.md

     caption: "Polymorphism in Plain English"
 ---

-When we hear polymorphism, the first thing that comes to mind is generics.
-However, polymorphism is a much richer concept than that.
-In this short post we will be exploring the different types of polymorphism and how we can achieve them in Scala… in plain English.
+Polymorphism is a fundamental concept in programming, allowing us to write code that can work with different data types or structures.
+When we hear the term "polymorphism," generics often come to mind first.
+However, polymorphism encompasses a broader range of ideas.
+In this post, we'll explore the various types of polymorphism and how they can be implemented in Scala, all explained in plain English.

 ## Parametric Polymorphism

 ### What is Parametric Polymorphism?

-Parametric polymorphism can be thought of as good old plain generics.
-When we talk about Parametric Polymorphism, is using a “parameter” to define the “type” of behaviour we want to achieve with our code.
+Parametric polymorphism, commonly known as generics, involves using a parameter to define the type of behavior we want to achieve with our code.

 ### Where is it used?

-Parametric Polymorphism is very common in both Object Oriented and Functional Programming.
-One of the most common examples is when we use a data structure.
-For example, when we use a `List` in Scala, we can define a data type and the compiler will correctly enforce that we can only use that data type in our `List`.
+This type of polymorphism is prevalent in both Object-Oriented and Functional Programming paradigms.
+For instance, when working with a List in Scala, we can specify a data type, and the compiler will enforce its usage.

 ```scala
 val list: List[Int] = List(1, 2, 3)
 ```

-### How do we achieve it in Scala?
+### Implementation in Scala:

-To create a parametrically polymorphic function in Scala, we simply need to use the `[]` syntax.
-For example,
+To create a parametrically polymorphic function in Scala, we use the [] syntax:

 ```scala
 // [A] is the type parameter and it can be any type